 Elasticsearch converts Lucene into a distributed system/search engine for scaling horizontally.
-Elasticsearch also provides other features like thread-pool, queues, node/cluster monitoring API, data monitoring API, Cluster management, etc. In short , Elasticsearch extends Lucene and provides additional features in addition to it.
+Elasticsearch also provides other features like thread-pool, queues, node/cluster monitoring API, data monitoring API, Cluster management, etc. In short, Elasticsearch extends Lucene and provides additional features beyond it.

 Elasticsearch hosts data on data nodes.
-Each data node hosts one or more indices , and each index is divided into shards with each shard holding part of the index data.
-From technical and operative perspectives, each shard created in Elasticsearch is a separate Lucene instance or process.
-Therefore, this concept is of significant importance when attempting to understand elasticsearch internals , indices and shards.
+Each data node hosts one or more indices, and each index is divided into shards with each shard holding part of the index’s data.
+Each shard created in Elasticsearch is a separate Lucene instance or process.

 Notes and Good Things to Know: